 - Preserve foods before they go by.
 Freeze foods like meats, fruits and bread to prolong their freshness until you’re going to eat them.
 You can also prepare meals in advance with food that needs to be used, separate into portions and freeze for eating later.
 Even dairy products that have gone slightly sour can still be used for cooking.

 - Eat all of your leftovers (even if you don’t like them).
-If you don’t eat them for lunch or dinner the next day, plan one night every week where you use up leftovers.
+If you don’t eat them for lunch or dinner the next day, plan one night twice a week where you use up leftovers before they go by.
 If it wasn’t your best success in cooking, see if you can make some additions to make it more palatable.

 - If you have food sitting in your pantry that you know you’re not going to eat ever, donate it (as long as it’s still good).
 You can donate non-perishable and even sometimes non-spoiled fresh foods to local food banks.